The Science of Scalp Balance: A Complete Guide to Managing Seborrheic Dermatitis

 1

 Sebaceous gland hyperactivity — SD preferentially affects sebaceous-rich areas: scalp, sides of nose, ears, eyebrows, central chest.
-Androgen stimulation drives excess sebum production, creating the nutrient-rich environment that Malassezia requires to proliferate.
+Androgen stimulation drives excess sebum production, creating the nutrient-rich environment Malassezia requires to proliferate.
 Without normalizing sebum production, reducing the yeast load is temporary — the feeding ground remains intact

 2

-Malassezia microbiome dysbiosisMalassezia furfur and related species are naturally occurring scalp yeasts present on every healthy scalp.
-In SD, they overgrow and metabolize scalp sebum into oleic acid — a fatty acid that penetrates the skin barrier and triggers an inflammatory immune response.
-This is the yeast trigger, but the yeast is a consequence of the sebum environment, not the primary cause
+Malassezia microbiome imbalanceMalassezia species, principally M. globosa and M. restricta, are naturally occurring scalp yeasts present on every healthy scalp.
+In SD they overgrow and metabolize scalp sebum into free fatty acids including oleic acid, which penetrates the skin barrier and triggers an inflammatory response in susceptible people.
+The yeast is the trigger, but it is a consequence of the sebum environment rather than the origin of the problem

 3